 This safety standard includes regulations for glass or windows that are capable of being mistaken for a doorway or opening.
 In other words, any window or glassed area that someone could risk walking into because they did not see the glass.
 Windows that are subject to this regulation must exceed a minimum width and height.

-The regulation states that to prevent the window or glass being mistaken for an opening, the glass must be fitted with a permanent motif in the glass or an adhesive label that is unable to be removed in a single action.
+The regulation states that to prevent the window or glass being mistaken for an opening, the glass must be fitted with a permanent motif in the glass or adhesive visual indicators that are unable to be removed in a single action.
 An appropriately fitted crash rail or transom may also meet regulations.

-Privacy film for windows is an affordable and extremely versatile solution that can be use to meet Australian building regulations for privacy and safety.
+Privacy film for windows is an affordable and extremely versatile solution that can be used to meet Australian building regulations for privacy and safety.

-Not only is privacy film for windows very affordable, but high quality films are extremely hard wearing and able to be installed externally on balconies and in damp areas like bathrooms.
+Not only is privacy film very affordable, but high quality films are extremely hard wearing and able to be installed externally on balconies and in damp areas like bathrooms.